waseem567/waseem567/README.md

-# 👨‍💻 Software Engineer @ Netixsol | 🚀 Leading Blockchain Company
+# 👨‍💻 Software Engineer @ Nutrifactor

 ## Hi there! 👋